-Since 2013, the association has awarded an annual prize for the best contribution to the yearbook, based on its originality and contribution to the field.
+Since 2013, the association has awarded an annual prize for the best article contributed to the EuroSLA Yearbook/JESLA, based on its originality and contribution to the field.
 The winner receives free attendance and dinner to one of the two next EuroSLA conferences.

 2016: The winner of the EuroSLA Yearbook prize is Yoshiyuki Nakata.
 The prize is presented for his paper ‘Promoting self-regulation through collaborative work: Insights from a multiple case study of foreign language learners’.